Laura Robson: 2008

 Following her victory at Wimbledon, Robson made her debut on the ITF Women's Circuit at a $10k tournament in Limoges, France.
 She won two matches to qualify for the main draw of the tournament, as well as her first-round match, before having to retire with a shoulder injury in the second round against the second seed Marina Melnikova.

 Robson was then given a wildcard into the main draw of the $75k event in Shrewsbury.
 After beating 2007 Wimbledon girls' singles champion Urszula Radwańska and fourth seed Tzipi Obziler, Robson lost to second seed Maret Ani in three sets in the semifinals.
 She was given another wildcard into the $50k in Barnstaple, but was defeated in three sets in her first round match against the seventh seed Angelique Kerber, who later said that it was "unbelievable how she's playing".

-Her first match on the WTA Tour was courtesy of a wildcard into the Luxembourg Open.
-She lost in the first round against world No. 42, Iveta Benešová.
-Returning to the ITF Circuit, Robson entered as the fifth seed in a $10k event held in Sunderland, Tyne and Wear.
-After beating third seed Laura-Ioana Andrei in the quarterfinals, she also beat fellow Brits Tara Moore and Samantha Vickers in straight sets to win her first ITF title at the age of 14 years and 9 months.
+Her first match on the WTA Tour was courtesy of a wildcard into the Luxembourg Open where she lost in the first round against world No. 42, Iveta Benešová.
+Returning to the ITF Circuit, Robson entered as the fifth seed in a 10k event held in Sunderland, Tyne and Wear.
+After beating third seed Laura Ioana Andrei in the quarterfinals, she also beat fellow Brits Tara Moore and Samantha Vickers in straight sets to win her first ITF title at the age of 14 years and 9 months.